 Schiding was the team captain while competing at Bucknell University in Lewisburg, Pa., from where he graduated in 2000 with a bachelor's degree in economics.
 He set the school record in the indoor long jump and won conference titles in the long jump (twice) and triple jump; he earned seven all-conference awards during his career at Bucknell.
 Schiding also competed in the sprint and multi events as well as the relays.

 He earned his MBA with a concentration in marketing from LaSalle.
-Schiding currently resides in Joplin with his wife, Stephanee and daughter Lilyan.
+Schiding currently resides in Carl Junction with his wife, Stephanee and daughter Lilyan and son William.